ECE5466/MorseCodeCommunicator/README.md

 You may need to install USB driver, see same link.

 ## Testing
-Tested on Android Studio version 2020.3.1.24, via USB Connection to a Samsung Galaxy S6 running 5.1.1.
+Tested on Android Studio version 2021.1.1.22, via USB Connection to a Samsung Galaxy S10e running Android 9.0.